 - 15.4.1 Criteria for Determining Reserve Requirements.
-In determining reserve requirements for each reserve type in accordance with the relevant ERC issuances on the procurement of ancillary services, the System Operator shall ensure compliance with the power quality and reliability performance standards set out in the Philippine Grid Code. - 15.4.2 The level of reserve requirement for regulating reserve service shall be based on the latest issuances on the procurement of ancillary services by the ERC and shall be used as reference by the Market Operator for the market projections and real-time dispatch schedule. - 15.4.3 For contingency reserve service and dispatchable reserve, the System Operator shall determine the level of reserve requirement in accordance with the latest issuances on the procurement of ancillary services by the ERC. - 15.4.4 The Market Operator, in coordination with the System Operator, shall formulate and maintain its procedures for determining the MW level of the reserve requirements.
+In determining reserve requirements for each reserve type in accordance with the relevant DOE and ERC issuances on the procurement of Ancillary Services, the System Operator shall ensure compliance with the power quality and reliability performance standards set out in those issuances and/or the Philippine Grid Code. - 15.4.2 The level of reserve requirement for Regulating Reserve service shall be based on the latest issuances on the procurement of Ancillary Services by the DOE and the ERC and shall be used as reference by the Market Operator for the market projections and real-time dispatch schedule. - 15.4.3 For Contingency Reserve service and Dispatchable Reserve, the System Operator shall determine the level of reserve requirement in accordance with the latest issuances on the procurement of Ancillary Services by the DOE and the ERC. - 15.4.4 The Market Operator, in coordination with the System Operator, shall formulate and maintain its procedures for determining the MW level of the reserve requirements.